 At 1st level, the artiforged receives the Limit Break (Absolute Perfection).

 Absolute Perfection (Su): This Limit Break allows the artiforged to gain perfection in herself for a short period of time.
 For a duration of 1 round + 1 round per four engineer levels after 1st, the artiforged gains a +1 competence bonus to attack and damage rolls, and a damage reduction of 2/-.
-For every engineer monk levels after 1st, he gains an additional +1 competence bonus to attack and damage rolls, and damage reduction of 2/-.
+For every four engineer levels after 1st, he gains an additional +1 competence bonus to attack and damage rolls, and damage reduction of 2/-.
 This limit break requires only a swift action.

 This ability replaces the Limit Break (Overdrive).